 |Poland||Lite IDAC||Adam Zadrożny, Agniezka Pollo, Pawel̷ Pietrukowicz|

 |South Korea||Lite IDAC||Chang Hee Ree, Narae Hwang, Byeong-Gon Park|

-As seen in this presentation, IDACs and SPCs are expected to start operations with the release of LSST DR1 in late 2025 or early 2026.
+As seen in this presentation, IDACs and SPCs are expected to start operations with the release of LSST DR1 sometime in 2026.

 The IDACs Coordination Group maintains a space on Community for discussion and sharing knowledge amongst IDACs and SPCs and their user communities.
 Join the conversation!